-His occupation previous to military service recorded as that of a clerk earning an annual five hundred dollars - another source has him leaving college to join up - Isaac John Snelgrove presented himself for medical examination at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland, on February 14 of the year 1915.
+His occupation prior to his military service recorded as that of a printer with the Daily News working for forty-five dollars monthly, Joseph Warren Wells presented himself for medical examination at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland, on February 16 of the year 1915.
 It was a procedure which was to pronounce him as...Fit for Foreign Service.

-There were now to be three days to follow his medical assessment before, on February 17, he returned to the CLB Armoury to enlist - engaged at the private soldier's rate of a single dollar per diem plus a daily ten-cent Field Allowance.
+Six days were to pass following his medical assessment before he returned to the CLB Armoury on February 22 to enlist - engaged at the private soldier's rate of a single dollar per diem plus a daily ten-cent Field Allowance.

-However, whereas attestation for others had come about several weeks after enlistment, he was now to await only a further ten days, until February 27, until that final formality would come to pass.
-At that time Isaac John Snelgrove took his Oath of Allegiance and thereupon became...a soldier of the King.
+However, whereas attestation for others had come several weeks after enlistment, he was now to wait only a further twelve days, until February 27, before that final formality, the swearing of the Oath of Allegiance would come to pass.
+At that time Joseph Warren Wells thereupon became...a soldier of the King.

-For Private Snelgrove, Number 1140, there was now to be yet another, and last, waiting period of three weeks before he would be summoned to...overseas service.
-How he occupied himself during that time is not recorded among his papers; he may, of course, have temporarily returned to work or even to his home in Catalina, but this is only speculation.
+For Private Wells, Number 1147, there was now to be yet another, but ultimate, waiting period of three weeks before he would be summoned to...overseas service.
+How he occupied himself during that time is not recorded among his papers; he may, of course, have temporarily returned to work, but this is only speculation.